Frequently Asked Questions: Pregnancy

-A twin, triplet, or higher-order pregnancy (four or more babies) is called multiple pregnancy.
+A pregnancy with more than one fetus is called multiple pregnancy.
 If more than one egg is released during the menstrual cycle and each is fertilized by a sperm, more than one embryo may implant and grow in your uterus.
 This type of pregnancy results in fraternal twins (or more).
 When a single fertilized egg splits, it results in multiple identical embryos.
 This type of pregnancy results in identical twins (or more).
 Identical twins are less common than fraternal twins.

-It generally is recommended that women who are pregnant with multiples gain more weight than women who are pregnant with one baby.
+It generally is recommended that women who are pregnant with multiples gain more weight than women who are pregnant with one fetus.
 An extra 300 calories a day is needed for each fetus.
 For instance, if you are pregnant with twins, you need an extra 600 calories a day.
-For triplets and higher-order pregnancies, weight gain should be individualized.
+For triplets and more, weight gain should be individualized.

 Staying active during multiple pregnancy is important for your health, but you may need to avoid strenuous exercise.
 Try low-impact exercise, such as swimming, prenatal yoga, and walking.
 You should aim for 30 minutes of exercise a day.
 If problems arise during your pregnancy, it may be recommended that you avoid exercise.

 The risk of certain complications is higher if you are pregnant with multiples.
-You most likely will have more frequent prenatal care visits with your obstetrician.
+You most likely will have more frequent prenatal care visits with your obstetrician–gynecologist (ob-gyn) or other health care professional.
 Starting in your second trimester, you may have ultrasound exams every 4–6 weeks.
 If a problem is suspected, you may have special tests, such as a nonstress test or biophysical profile, and more frequent ultrasound exams.

 Early in a multiple pregnancy, an ultrasound exam is done to find out whether each baby has its own chorion (chorionicity) and amniotic sac (amnionicity).
 There are three types of twins: